aspectran/aspectran.github.io/_pages/en/docs/guides/practical-guide-to-thymeleaf-layout.md

 -   `layout:fragment="content"`: Defines the block of content that will be inserted into the `layout:fragment="content"` section of the layout.

 Now, when you send a request to a URL like `/thymeleaf/index`, the content of `index.html` will be applied to the `default.html` layout, rendering a complete HTML page.

----
-This concludes the guide on how to set up and use Thymeleaf Layout Dialect in Aspectran.